DanielDmlee/Pelion_CM_QucikStart/README.md

-# 3. Putting the application on your device
+# 3. Putting the Application on Your Device
 You are now ready to build the application and flash it to your device over USB.

 <center>